 Greece has a rich history that goes back to mythological times and never truly seizes to amaze up to this day.
 The events taking place during these ancient periods have left the Greek landscape full of architectural reminders of a vastly different and glorious eons.
 One of these remnants is the Acropolis of Athens.
-However, acropolises are not restricted only in the capital, as there are three in the beautiful island of Rhodes.
+However, acropolises are not restricted only in the capital.
+There are three in the beautiful island of Rhodes.

-Another ancient city along with an acropolis grace the hill of Filerimos on the south east part of Rhodes.
+Another ancient city along with an acropolis grace the hill of Filerimos.
+It is located on the south east part of Rhodes.
 Ialysos has been occupied by people from the Archaic and the Byzantine era, as well as by the Knights during the Medieval times.
-This site holds few of the most important ruins such as the impressive Doric amphiprostyle Temple of Athena Polias and a Doric fountain-house.
-Furthermore, there is also traces of the Church of the Knights with the two hexagonal chapels, a baptistery, Byzantine fortifications on the eastern side, and two more monasteries, one of which was restored in the last century by the Italians
+This site holds few of the most important ruins.
+Such as the impressive Doric amphiprostyle Temple of Athena Polias and a Doric fountain-house.
+Furthermore, there is also traces of the Church of the Knights.
+The two hexagonal chapels, a baptistery, Byzantine fortifications on the eastern side, and two more monasteries, one of which was restored in the last century by the Italians

-Finish off your visit to these archaeological gems with a 20-minute movie in Throne of Helios 9D Cinema.
+Finish off your visit to the magnetizing acropolises with a 20-minute movie in Throne of Helios 9D Cinema.
 Find useful information about the history of the island in an exciting experience that takes you back in time, many centuries ago.
 Meet Helios, God of Sun, or be a witness of a battle with the twelve Olympian Gods.
 Be prepared for special sound effects, vibrations, artificial elements of nature such as fire, water, wind and bubbles, as well as 3D visual effects!